 Experienced brain injury attorneys know that brain injuries are complicated and treatment is expensive.
 They know that simply covering a plaintiff’s medical bills does not fully compensate someone who has suffered a brain injury caused by another person’s fault.
 Lost wages, future medical expenses, pain and suffering are also factors that must be determined before accepting an insurance company settlement.
 Insurance companies generally do not care about fairly compensating brain injury victims.
 They know that brain injuries are expensive and their goal is to spend the least amount possible in a settlement.

 If you or a loved one has sustained a brain injury caused by someone else’s fault, contact a Los Angeles brain injury attorney at JML Law to discuss your claim.
-Our attorneys are experienced settlement negotiators and trial attorneys who want to see that their brain injury clients receive the compensation that they deserve.
+Our attorneys have experienced settlement negotiators and trial attorneys who want to see that their brain injury clients receive the compensation that they deserve.